OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **1.6 Component Version Summary**

 The OFS 2022.3 Release targeting the Intel Stratix 10 FPGA is built upon tightly coupled software and firmware versions.
-Use this section as a general reference for the versions which compose this release.
+Use this section as a general reference for the versions which comprise this release.

 The following table highlights the hardware which makes up the Best Known Configuration (BKC) for the OFS 2022.3 release.